finos-labs/cafex/docs/cafex_api/README.md

 # CAFE-API

 CAFEX-API is a Python package that provides tools and utilities for API testing.
-It is part of the CAFE (Core Automation Framework Enhancements) monorepo.
+It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features